Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at $\sqrt{s} =$ 13 TeV: Introduction

 This paper reports on the results of a search for spin-2 gravitons decaying to \ZZ, spin-1 \PWpr bosons decaying to \ZW, and nonresonant ALP-mediated \ZZ or \ZH production, in final states with two charged leptons ($\Pell=\Pe,\Pgm$) produced by the decay of a \PZ boson, and two quarks produced by the decay of a \PZ, \PW, or Higgs boson.
 These two quarks can be reconstructed as one single ``merged'' jet in hadronic decays of a Lorentz-boosted boson, or as two individually resolved jets.
-The analysis is sensitive to resonances with masses in the range from 450 to 1800\GeV.
+The analysis is sensitive to resonances with masses in the range from 450 to 2000\GeV.
 The width of the heavy resonance is taken to be small in comparison to the experimental resolution~\cite{Khachatryan:2016kdb}.
 This is the first time a search for the effects of nonresonant ALP-mediated \ZZ or \ZH production has been performed at the CERN LHC.
 The search analyzes data collected from 2016 to 2018 by the CMS experiment at $\sqrt{s} = 13\TeV$.

-Previous searches in similar final states for heavy resonances decaying to two SM bosons at the LHC~\cite{Sirunyan:2018ivv,Sirunyan:2018hsl,Sirunyan:2019vgt,Aad:2020ddw,Sirunyan:2021bzu} have found no evidence of a signal, providing stringent upper limits on the corresponding production cross sections.
+Previous searches for heavy resonances decaying to two SM bosons at the LHC~\cite{Sirunyan:2018hsl,Sirunyan:2019vgt,CMS:2019qem,Sirunyan:2021bzu,CMS:2021klu,CMS:2021itu,ATLAS:2018sbw,ATLAS:2019nat,ATLAS:2020qiz,Aad:2020ddw,ATLAS:2020tlo} have found no evidence of a signal, providing stringent upper limits on the corresponding production cross sections.
 Limits on ALP couplings derived from reinterpretations of ATLAS measurements can be found in Ref.~\cite{Carra:2021ycg}.

 This paper is organized as follows: in Section~\ref{sec:datasim}, a description of the signal models, simulated background, and data samples used in the analysis is provided; Section~\ref{sec:detector} briefly describes the CMS detector; Section~\ref{sec:eventreconstruction} provides a description of the event reconstruction; in Section~\ref{sec:evtsel}, the event selection is discussed; Section~\ref{sec:bkg} describes the estimation of the SM background; the systematic uncertainties affecting the analysis are presented in Section~\ref{sec:sys}; and the results of the search for heavy spin-2 and spin-1 resonances and ALP-mediated diboson production are presented in Section~\ref{sec:res}.
 Finally, the results are summarized in Section~\ref{sec:conclusions}.